-During the year ended December 31, 2019, we performed an impairment analysis due to the decline in our stock price.
-Our impairment analysis noted that our stock price, including a reasonable control premium, resulted in a fair value for the therapeutics reporting unit which was less than its carrying value.
-As a result, we recorded an impairment charge of \$18.5 million writing off the full balance of goodwill.
+During the year ended December 31, 2019, we performed an impairment analysis due to a decline in our stock price.
+Our impairment analysis noted that the fair value for the therapeutics reporting unit was less than its carrying value.
+As a result, we recorded an impairment charge of \$18.5 million.